 I turn away from the monster and go to my neighbors, family and friends to complain.
 And soon everyone in the North Country becomes part of an enormous support group seeking comfort and strength to endure the abusive demon.
 Day after day, the heavens crash down on us but it seems that hidden between the flakes of white are angels sent to help us learn patience.
 We stop resisting, accept the harshness, and against the power of the villain, we become one.
 We check on each other’s safety.
 Our homes and community centers open to strangers who happen to be captured in the storms.
 We gather together to ice fish, quilt or share a hot cup of coffee.
 Moving anyway from our raging disappointment, we move closer to each other and we survive.

 But a deep bitterness remains and as the winter goes on and on, I start to wonder if I should leave and never return.
 I need a more stable companion because I can’t take the terrible fighting any longer.
 And then suddenly, as if my tormentor knows my limits, it starts to smile.
 It knows it must be loving again to thaw my frozen heart.
 It drops its frigid demeanor and begins to melt some of the snow.
 It calls back the geese and commands the sap to run through the trees.
-I spy the first buds, the trilliums in the woods, the red winged blackbirds. and my first robin.
+I spy the first buds, the trilliums in the woods, the red winged blackbirds, and my first robin.
 I smell the freshness of new beginnings.
 My transformed lover returns to me the things I cherish, the waters shimmer and the sky is blue and clear again.
 I have an extraordinary sense of hope and all is forgiven.
 I am in love again!

 People who don’t know the North Counter always ask me why I stay.
 My answer acknowledges that, yes, the harsh weather is at times unbearable.
 But it is the contrasts between the cold and the warmth, the struggle and the peace, the light and the dark that keep me here.
 They provide a breathtaking intensity of experience that cannot be described.
 Like the first drink of water after a day in the desert or a hug after a long separation, the beautiful moments in the North Country are incredible.
-Not one of these times are ever taken for granted and the joy they touch the hearts and souls of the people who live here.
+Not one of these times are ever taken for granted and with joy they touch the hearts and souls of the people who live here.
 During spring, summer, and fall, we live in paradise and everyday in those wonderful seasons are savored in a spirit of gratitude.

 And so I stay in this sometimes bad love affair with the North Country.
 At times, the relationship is very rocky but I have learned to accept the inconveniences.
 And with this spirit of forgiveness, I have come to truly appreciate the extraordinary power of this wonderful place and its great people.
 And isn’t that what love is all about?